 What you lose by waiting

-Here's the honest answer about cost that never comes back:
+Here's the real answer about cost that never comes back:

 - Time value of money.
 A dollar saved in 2026 is worth more than a dollar saved in 2030.
 Deferring the strategy by five years gives up real value, even if the total lifetime depreciation is the same.

 - Bonus depreciation rate changes.
 Bonus depreciation has been a moving target.
 It was 100% for years, phased down to 80% / 60% / 40% / 20%, and is now back at 100% for property acquired after January 19, 2025.
-But the rate in effect depends on placed-in-service year, not the year you do the study.
+But the rate you get depends on the year the property was placed in service, not the year you do the study.
 Waiting can mean missing a window entirely.

 - Compounding cash flow.
 Tax savings freed up today can go back into more rentals, mortgage paydown, or reserves.
 Savings delayed by years have a real opportunity cost.